WaterMeloDev/SchoolSage/README.md

 ## Contributions

-Contributions to SMHSBot are welcome!
+Contributions to SchoolSage are welcome!
 If you have ideas for new features or improvements, feel free to open an issue or create a pull request.

 ## License